jeff5/very-slow-jython/src/site/sphinx/architecture/interpreter.rst

 how to make use of Java concurrency and garbage collection.

-Whenever a C function is called in CPython, any local reference code may have to execution context (like the Python frame stack or the module list) will go out of scope.
+Whenever a C function is called in CPython, any local reference that code may hold to execution context (like the Python frame stack or the module list) will go out of scope.
 In a single-threaded implementation,